 “So, if these claims about ginger are true they would all benefit a singer.
 Wellness is more than being free from disease or having strong vocal cords, it’s functioning at our optimum level in every aspect of our being.”

-To get 1 gram of ginger into your body by via ginger tea, you would need to drink about four mugs, according to Examine.com, a new resource on supplements and nutrition.
+To get 1 g of ginger into your body by via ginger tea, you would need to drink about four mugs, according to Examine, a new resource on supplements and nutrition.

-In complimentary medicine, this 1 gram dose per day would be standard for ailments such as arthritis.
+In complimentary medicine, this 1 g dose per day would be standard for ailments such as arthritis.

 Kathy Alexander completed a B.Mus. at the University of Victoria and is a certified k-12 music teacher.
 She has taught voice lessons, choirs and classroom music in her home town, Victoria BC.
 She is currently a stay-at-home mom who performs locally in musical theatre productions and as a vocalist with a jazz trio.